-For the upcoming school year our elementary students will be grouped in to 3 rotating classes: worker (6-7 yrs), carpenter (7-8 yrs), and mason (8-9 yrs) bees.
-These classes will rotate through the classes listed below.
+For the upcoming school year our elementary students will be grouped in to 4 rotating classes: worker (6-7 yrs), carpenter (7-8 yrs), mason (8-9 yrs) bees, and dawson bees (10+) These classes will rotate through the classes listed below.
 Descriptions will be updated in March.

 - Survival Skills:

 - In gardening class students will take a multi-sensory approach to learn more about gardening techniques, life cycles of plants, sustainability and how to bring farm to table.
 We will read some quality picture books, dig in some dirt, craft and create, and maybe even squeeze in some math throughout this 15 week class.

 Our Elementary classes range in the age of K-4th grade.
 These groups rotate through 3 different classes throughout the morning.
 They combine for certain classes and separate for others to help with class size.
 Teachers help immerse them in their subjects through fun, hands-on activities.
 Here are the classes we are offering the first half of the year, in addition to a combined PE block…

 Students will work their way through the simple machines learning about how that work and help make our lives easier.
 After an overview of each machine, students will complete a variety of hands-on activities and experiments to put their new knowledge into action.